smizell/restfuljson/README.md

 # RESTful JSON

-This repository is for the [RESTful JSON specification](./index.md).
+This repository is for the [RESTful JSON design pattern](./index.md).

 ## Contributing